Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Discussion

 \subsection{Reconciling Signal Extraction and Execution Cost}

-A major contribution of this paper is the distinction between \textit{Execution Logic} and \textit{Information Logic}:

-\textbf{Execution Logic (VWAP/POV)}: Trading algorithms target a percentage of volume ($Q/V$) to minimize market impact costs.
-This is correct for \textit{cost minimization} because liquidity ($V$) determines the cost of trading.
-The Square Root Law implies that impact costs scale sub-linearly with participation rate.

-\textbf{Information Logic (Alpha)}: The informed trader's desired position size ($Q$) is determined by their alpha ($\alpha$) and the firm's capacity ($M$).
-The \textit{signal} is embedded in the magnitude of the demand relative to capacity, not relative to today's fleeting liquidity.
+Our framework highlights a distinction that practitioners must internalise: \textit{Execution Logic} and \textit{Information Logic} require different normalizations.
+Execution algorithms target a percentage of volume ($Q/V$) to minimise market impact, and volume normalization is appropriate for estimating these costs.
+But the informed trader's desired position size is determined by alpha and firm capacity ($Q \propto \alpha \cdot M$), so the \textit{signal} is embedded in the demand relative to capacity, not relative to today's fleeting liquidity.

-Practitioners must decouple these two concepts.
-Use $V$ to estimate execution cost; use $M$ to estimate signal strength.
-Conflating them by normalizing signals by $V$ leads to the ``Participation Rate Fallacy,'' where a liquidity drought (low $V$) is misinterpreted as a high-conviction signal.